osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/motive_start.PNG|800px]]

 If Motive displays the error message "License not found", the Optitrack was not plugged in correctly.
 Review the Camera Setup section above and double-check that the Optitrack is connected to power and to your computer via USB.

-#If you downloaded the premade project file, select "Open Existing Project" and then browse to and select the .ttp file that you downloaded.
-You can also open Motive with the existing project file just by double-clicking on the project file.

 Close the startup menu.